Bob Mackie: Collaboration with Mattel

-Mattel, manufacturer of Barbie dolls, approached Mackie in the late '80s to design clothes for a Barbie.
+Mattel, manufacturer of Barbie dolls, approached Mackie in the late 1980s to design clothes for a Barbie.
 The first limited-edition doll he designed had a gold outfit with a sequined skirt, feather boa, and long ponytail, and made its debut in 1990.
-The doll's appearance foreshadowed a similar look taken by Madonna in concert.
+The doll's appearance foreshadowed a similar look taken by Madonna in concert during her Blonde Ambition World Tour.

 While other designers had created fashions for Barbies, Mackie was the first to also be involved with changes to the face and hair.
 Mackie said at that point in time, all American dolls had blonde hair, but changing the length and color allowed Barbie to be whoever and whatever she wanted to become.
 A closed-mouth smile became known as the "Mackie sculpt" and was popular with collectors.

-Mackie created outfits that were glamour or fantasy-related, instead of traditional work uniforms.
+Mackie created outfits that were glamour-related or fantasy-related, instead of traditional work uniforms.
 Other outfits echoed his creations for television shows or specific clients like Cher.
 The details had to be proportionally scaled down and embroidery, beading and other details were in some cases done by hand.

 Part of the innovation Mackie brought to the dolls was insisting on having different ethnicities and traditional garb represented.
 He drew on his experiences with the many women he worked with in fashion shows and felt the dolls should be as varied as the real women that were in the world.